metagenom/Python_Coding_Standards/README.md

 		self.hmm_coverage = float(self.hmm_overlap) / float(hmm_length)
 ```

 This allows us to have more explicit readable code.
-For example the code:
+For example the code

 ```overlap_between_hits = hit_one.ali_to - hit_two.ali_from```